We have many perfect destinations for your adventure travel, whatever your needs

 Moremi Game Reserve

 This morning you transfer (1.5 hours) in an open 4WD game vehicle to Moremi Game Reserve which is one of the finest wilderness areas in Botswana.
 Proclaimed a wildlife reserve by the Batawana people in 1963, it was the first wildlife sanctuary to be created by an African tribe in their own area, and as such it is unique.
 The landmark act was described at the time as a shining mark in African tribal history.
 It is a rich and fascinating area, which is an intricate part of the Okavango Delta.
 The area comprises permanently swamped areas, lily-covered wetlands, seasonally swamped area and also dry land.
 Once in the park you game drive for approx 3 hours.
 Search for giraffe, hyena, kudu, elephant, hippo, crocodile, buffalo, lion and leopard.
 Stop for lunch a North Gate.
-Then you exit the park and game drive in a private concession to reach your accommodation for tonight.
 At sunset there is plenty of time to relax and absorb the sounds and beauty of this region.
 Later you will dine under the stars and no doubt exchange stories around the blazing camp fire, often called the Bush TV!

-This morning take a game drive through the concession (approx 2.5 hours) and then follow the gravel road which will return you to Maun, via Mababe village.
+This morning take a game drive through the concession (approx 2.5 hours) and then follow the gravel road which will return you to Maun.
 You will have a picnic lunch enroute.
 Arriving back in Maun the afternoon is free for relaxation, you might like to take an optional scenic flight over the Okavango.

 The Okavango Delta is a unique river delta that, unlike most, flows not into the sea but into the Kalahari Desert.
 The great Kavango River was blocked from its original course by a series of geological shifts and now flows from its mountain source in Angola to meet the desert.
 Its waters spill out over the sandy ground to produce a vast aquatic wetland amid equally vast areas of aridity; a true wonder of the natural world and a unique accident of nature, occurring nowhere else.